Hmamouche/Large-Time-Series-Prediction/README.md

    ```bash
     sudo Rscript requirements.R
    ```

-   There are some issues when installing rJava package, on linux try install it with: apt-get install r-cran-rjava
+  * Remarque: there are some issues when installing rJava, and Biocomb package, try to install them manually, else, you don't have to use the src/selection/fcbf.R script (for the FCBF method).

 # To reproduce the results

 ## To execute the hole process for a given dataset "dataname"